bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 1. `up-arrow key`(scp command) + `enter` - 2 keystrokes
 2. `up-arrow key`(ssh,javac,java) + `enter` - 2 keystrokes
 3. Total of 4 keystrokes + (x * up-arrow key) if arrow key was pressed more than once.
 4. Wow!
 There is a HUGE difference between running without optimization and running with optimization.
 This can save you a lot of time!
+There is no need to type your password everytime you use `scp` or `ssh`.
+There is also no need to run many different commands.
+Only two are needed!

 * ![optimizedRunning](https://bsalinassanchez.github.io/cse15l-lab-reports/images/optimizedrunning.png)